jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 ## Step 2.
 Locate the Slide Types and Stitched Loop

-Cinch your strap so that both the G Hook Slide and Quad/Triglide slide are loser together, as shown below.
+Cinch your strap so that both the G Hook Slide and Quad/Triglide slide are closer together, as shown below.
 Position them in the same orientation as in the image.
 Identify the stitched loop that passes through one of the slots on the Quad/Tri slide.